soverenio/docs/docs/administration/troubleshooting-agent.md

 Your are looking for the following:

-* `interceptor`: there should be several instances, according to how many nodes you have in your cluster.
+* `interceptor`: there should be several instances, equal to the number of nodes in your cluster.
 Interceptors collect the traffic from nodes and send it to Kafka;
 * `kafka`: one instance, gets the traffic from interceptors;
 * `digger`: once instance, reads data from Kafka, sends it to detection-tool, collects results and communicates appropriate metadata to Soveren Cloud;
 * `detectionTool`: one instance, does all the heavy lifting of detecting sensitive data;